-Depending on the simulation, results from EL can vary strongly with the choice of postprocessing filter.
-Fig. 6 shows the variance in volume fraction and the granular temperature from EL simulations of the St = 0.2, St = 1, and St = 5 particles.
-Note for the Fix 1 filter (see the Fig. 6 caption for details on the nomenclature), the filter width is under-resolved for all except the highest resolution simulation.
+shows the variance in volume fraction and the granular temperature from EL simulations of the St = 0.2, St = 1, and St = 5 particles.
+Note for the Fix 1 filter (see the Figure 6 caption for details on the nomenclature), the filter width is underresolved for all except the highest resolution simulation.

 The volume-fraction variance for the moderate Stokes number case covers almost a decade, for the filters tested.
-Even for the low- and high-Stokes cases, there is a factor of about 3 between the variance captured by the narrowest and the widest filters.
-Capturing the granular temperature is even more problematic. $3 \langle \Theta_p \rangle_p / 2\kappa$ ranges between 0 and up to 30% depending on the filter used and the Stokes number of the particles.
+Even for the low- and high-Stokes cases, there is a factor of about three between the variance captured by the narrowest and the widest filters.
+Capturing the granular temperature is even more problematic. $3\langle \Theta_p \rangle_p / 2\kappa$ ranges between 0 and up to 30% depending on the filter used and the Stokes number of the particles.
 Because lower Stokes number particles follow fluid streamlines more closely, the granular temperature should be small.
 But for kernel density estimation, the wider filters suggest that granular temperature decreases with Stokes number.
-For example, using Var 100, $3 \langle \Theta_p \rangle_p / 2\kappa_p$ decreases from around 0.3 to 0.15 going from the low to the high Stokes number case.
+For example, using Var 100, 3 $\langle \Theta_p \rangle_p / 2\kappa_p$ decreases from around 0.3 to 0.15 going from the low to the high Stokes number case.
 If a wider filter is used, it will sample from particles that are far separated.
 Low-Stokes-number particles follow the fluid closely, so these wider filters are including in the granular temperature a large contribution from the fluid velocity variation.
 Narrower filters recover the expected behavior that higher Stokes number particles generate more granular temperature.
 However, extremely narrow filters give zero granular temperature, regardless of the Stokes number.

 In the limit of a zero-width filter, the estimated density can be expected to become identical to Eq.
-(11) and the volume fraction will approach a sum of Dirac functions.
-Since these functions are not square integrable, the volume-fraction variance will diverge.
+11 and the volume fraction will approach a sum of Dirac functions.
+As these functions are not square integrable, the volume-fraction variance will diverge.
 In the same limit, granular temperature will approach zero.
-In the limit of an infinite filter width, the volume-fraction variance will approach zero and $3 \langle \Theta_p \rangle_p$ will approach $2\kappa_p$.
+In the limit of an infinite filter width, the volume-fraction variance will approach zero and 3 $\langle \Theta_p \rangle_p$ will approach $2\kappa_p$.
 This can be shown from Eqs.
-(13)-(15).
+13 to 15.